nodekit-io/nodekit/doc/NKCore/readme.md

 # {NK} Core

-### Standard modules included for the main process:
+### All of the following modules are available for the main process:

 * [Assertion Testing](assert.html)
 * [Buffer](buffer.html)